Zyufin/spellcheck/README.md

-   More analysis to come.
    Most importantly, the lookups for incorrect words are exponential with respect to v and r.
    However, this should not be a problem for the user unless he/she is grossly incompetent at spelling (or he/she is a cat napping on the keyboard) (asfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjo asfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjoasfjo)